rmit-snapie/snapie/README.md

 cd .. && npx react-native run-ios
 ```

-Then procceed to build Snapie on your iOS device using Xcode.
+Then proceed to build Snapie on your iOS device using Xcode.

 #### Windows:
 ```sh